 1) General Spring Cleaning

 Spring cleaning is a common thing than many homeowners do as spring approaches.
-The warmer weather gives us a boost of energy to clean out the clutter and get our home in order before the nice weather hits.
+The warmer weather gives us a boost of energy to clean out the clutter and get our space in order before the nice weather hits.

-“Spring is a good time to clean areas of the house that often go neglected.
+“Spring is a good time to clean areas that often go neglected.
 Dust or vacuum chair rails, window casings, tops of wall-mounted cabinets and ceiling fans.
 Launder or dry-clean fabric draperies and use a damp cloth to clean wood and vinyl blinds.
 Vacuum upholstered furniture and mattresses, and consider renting a carpet cleaner—anything you can do to remove settled dust, mites, and allergens will make for a cleaner, and healthier, home,” says Merv Kaufman on bobvila.com.

 2) Check The AC And Furnace